TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Private Retrieval of Merkle Proofs

-as each term in the last sum belongs to $\negl(\lambda)$ due to the privacy of the underlying PIR (retrieving a single element) and there are $h\in \poly(\lambda)$ terms only. } \end{proof}
+Theorem~\ref{thm:parallel_complexity} (See Appendix~\ref{app:proof_thm_main} for the proof) summarizes the discussion so far on the privacy and overhead of TreePIR (Algorithm~\ref{algo:coloring-based-PIR}).
+Note that apart from an \textit{exponentially} cheaper indexing algorithm, TreePIR achieves \textit{optimal} total storage, which was not the case for existing works, and obtains significant improvements in all metrics compared to PBC~\cite{angel2018}.

+\begin{theorem} Assume that the underlying PIR scheme in TreePIR is correct and computationally private, and with server computation time $\S(d)$, client query generation time $\Cq(d)$, client extraction time $\Ce(d)$, and communication cost $\B(d)$ per query-response pair for a database of size $d$.
+Also, the input Merkle tree is perfect with height $h \in \poly(\lambda)$ and $N = 2^{h+1} - 2$ nodes.
+Then the following statements hold. \begin{enumerate} \itemindent=-5pt \item TreePIR is correct and computationally private according to Definitions~\ref{def::correctness} and~\ref{def::privacy}, respectively. \item TreePIR has $h$ sub-databases of size $\approx N/h$.
+It has max server computation time $\S(N/h)$, total server computation time $h\S(N/h)$, client query-generation time $h\Cq(N/h)$, client answer-extraction time $h\Ce(N/h)$, and communication cost $h\B(N/h)$.
+The total storage is $N$ (optimal) and the indexing time is $\O(h^3)$. \end{enumerate} \end{theorem}

-\begin{remark} Apart from the obvious $h$-Repetition, another trivial approach to generate a parallel retrieval scheme is to use a layer-based ancestral coloring, in which $h$ PIR schemes are run \textit{in parallel} on $h$ layers of the tree to retrieve one node from each layer privately.
-The computation time is dominated by the PIR scheme running on the bottom layer, which contains $2^h\approx N/2$ nodes.
-Compared to our proposed scheme, which is based on a balanced ancestral coloring of size $N/h$, the layer-based scheme's server time is $h/2$ times longer. \end{remark}
+\begin{remark} A trivial approach to achieve optimal total storage is to use a layer-based ancestral coloring, i.e. $h$ sub-databases correspond to $h$ layers of the tree.
+However, the maximum server computation time is $\S(N/2)$ nodes (the bottom layer), which is much higher compared to TreePIR. \end{remark}